-In addition to meeting rigorous labelling requirements, employers are required to ensure that workers are instructed and trained in:
+The program for worker education has not changed.
+Employers are still required to ensure that workers are instructed and trained with:

 - the safe handling, use, storage, and disposal of hazardous products and materials; - the purpose and significance of information contained on a product label, workplace label, and safety data sheet; - procedures to follow in case of an accidental spill or emergency.